BoullandLab/MotionAnalyser/README.md

 # Reference

-- **Integrated software for multi-dimensional analysis of motion using tracking, electrophysiology, and sensor signals**, Eis Annavini and Jean-Luc Boulland (in review).
+- **Integrated software for multi-dimensional analysis of motion using tracking, electrophysiology, and sensor signals**, Eis Annavini and Jean-Luc Boulland (2023), Front.
+Bioeng.
+Biotechnol.
+DOI: 10.3389/fbioe.2023.1250102.

 # License